Protect your legacy

 There is no legal requirement for a will to be written by a solicitor, and you can write one yourself.
 However, having a legal expert involved helps you avoid common mistakes, and ensures that the will is written in a way which provides watertight protection.
 There is additional cost for having solicitors involved in the process, but it can often pay to have peace of mind that the paperwork has been completed correctly.
 You will still need to have your will witnessed and signed for it to be legally valid.

 You can ask anyone to be a witness to a will, provided they are not due to become beneficiaries of the will.
-For the document to be legally valid, witnesses must be 18 or over, make it voluntarily, be of sound mind, make it in writing, sign it in the presence of 2 witnesses who are both over 18 and have it signed by your 2 witnesses, in your presence.
+For the document to be legally valid, witnesses must be 18 or over, make it voluntarily, be of sound mind, make it in writing, sign it in the presence of two witnesses who are both over 18 and have it signed by your two witnesses, in your presence.
+Our team can answer questions and help you fill in the details if the process starts to feel overwhelming.

 There is no time restriction on Wills – once they’ve been written, witnessed and legally enter effect, they will remain in place until they are preceded with a newer version, or until the Will is revoked.
 Though it’s recommended to update your will periodically, particularly when significant life events take place, it won’t make your Will invalid if you do not choose to do so.

-Dying without a Will in place will mean you become intestate – this means that your estate will be shared out under the rules of intestacy, rather than according to your wishes.
+Dying without a will in place will mean you become intestate – this means that your estate will be shared out under the rules of intestacy, rather than according to your wishes.
 The same can be said for Wills that are written but not legally valid.
 Intestacy rules divide the assets between married partners, civil partners or family members.
-Writing a Will before you pass away means that you can have a legally binding record of your wishes for your estate, avoiding any future arguments and helping put your wishes into effect.
+Writing a will before you pass away means that you can have a legally binding record of your wishes for your estate, avoiding any future arguments and helping put your wishes into effect.
+Taking the time to create even a basic will ensures those wishes are respected, your loved ones are supported, and your estate is distributed fairly.

 We're here to help